The diagram shows three circles, each of radius 4cm.

 Like the question about Hannah and her sweets from 2015, this year, this question has had everyone scratching their heads!

 Geometry questions like this can be particularly difficult because, on first assessing them, there are often lots of different ways to break up the regions.
 Students (and teachers!) can feel overwhelmed by choice.
 They’re often the kind of questions that are easy when you’re shown how, though.

 Critical thinking was billed to be the big thing about the new maths GCSE introduced for examination in 2017.
 Each paper has a number of ‘you could never have predicted that’ questions, alongside the routine, easy-to-prepare-for questions.
 The advantages the former bring are deeper understanding, practice of higher-level reasoning and the challenge and satisfaction of solving the problem.
-Here’s a great set of grade 9 problem-solving questions, to ensure that your students are familiar with that kind of thinking.

 For this question, the only value given was the radius of each circle, which was 4cm.
 The task was to find the total area of the shaded region in terms of π.
 There’s more than one way to approach it, but here’s one: